 Next, we move on to the priority of God: “hallowed be your name.”
 What’s the first thing you pray for?
 Is it what you want or something else?
 Here, Jesus teaches us what must come first from our lips when praying.
 To “hallow” someone is to revere or honor them.
 When we are eager to make God’s name holy we effectively are asking that the value of his moral excellencies relative to all else is preeminent in our lives.
 This is what it means to glorify God.
 Since all humans are made after the image of God, we are designed to reflect his glory.
-When we sin, we fall short of God’s glory (moral excellencies) and fail to honor his name (Romans 3:23).
+When we sin, we fall short of God’s glory (moral excellencies) and fail to honor his name (Romans 3:23; on which see my post here).
 When we ask that God’s honor and glory be reflected in us, we are yielding our glory, our desires, our expectations to his.
 When we do so, we are being what we were made to be—God’s image bearers.

 Because he is “our Father in heaven,” the first request we bring to him in every prayer is that his name be honored above all else, no matter what we want or desire.
 This is precisely what is exemplified in Jesus’s prayer of agony before his crucifixion, “yet not my will but yours be done” (Luke 22:42).
 To honor and revere God’s name is to want what God wants and reflect what God is.
 Such privilege!